 Materials and Methods

 Experimental part should be written clearly and in sufficient detail about the used protocol to allow the work to be repeated.
 Detailed description is required only for new techniques and procedures, while the known methods must be cited in the references.
 For chemicals and apparatus used, full data should be given including the name of the product, company/manufacturer (do not cite a supplier, only manufacturers), city and country (state and country) of origin, while computer software, search tools and databases should be cited in the reference list.
+Information about the origin of samples (e.g. meat, plants, etc.) must be given in detail (manufacturer if applicable, city, state where applicable, and country of origin), even if obtained from a market (location of the market).
 Details on organism(s) studied and, when relevant, their pre-experiment handling and care should be given.
 For a field study, a description of the study site, including the significant physical and biological features, and the precise location should be included.
 Origin of the products purchased from local producers or markets must also be specified.
 The sampling design should be described (controls, number of samples, treatments, measured variables, replication, final form of data etc.).
 Statistical procedures and software used to analyze the results, including the probability level at which the significance was determined, should be described.
 If citing more than one method of the same standards organization, each method must be cited separately (see examples).

 Do not mention tables and figures that present the results in this section.

 Results and Discussion